An enveloped, negative-strand RNA virus (a paramyxovirus) of the genus Rubulavirus.

 By respiratory droplets, saliva, or contact with contaminated fomites.

 Endemic in many countries throughout the world.
-Mumps vaccine is routinely used in 61% of countries in the world, and the risk of exposure among travelers is high in many countries, including industrialized countries.
+In 2014, mumps-containing vaccine was routinely used in 121 countries worldwide.
+The risk of exposure among travelers is high in many countries, including industrialized countries.

-Incubation period is 16–18 days (range, 12–25 days).
-Mumps is characterized by parotitis (swelling of the parotid salivary glands), either unilateral or bilateral.
-Onset of illness is usually nonspecific, with symptoms of fever, headache, malaise, myalgia, and anorexia.
-Complications may occur such as orchitis, aseptic meningitis, encephalitis, and pancreatitis.
-Approximately 20% of cases are asymptomatic.
+Incubation period is 16–18 days (range, 12– 25 days).
+Mumps is an acute systemic illness which classically presents with unilateral or bilateral swelling of the parotid glands.
+Onset of illness is usually nonspecific, with symptoms of fever, headache, malaise, myalgia, and anorexia; however, infections may be asymptomatic.
+Complications may occur such as orchitis, hearing loss, aseptic meningitis, encephalitis, and pancreatitis.

 Usually clinical, defined as illness with acute onset of unilateral or bilateral tender, self-limited swelling of the parotid glands, other salivary glands, or both, lasting ≥2 days, and without other apparent cause.
-Laboratory confirmation of mumps involves virus isolation with RT-PCR or culture.
+Laboratory confirmation of mumps involves detection of nucleic acid by RT-PCR or virus isolation by culture.
 For further information on laboratory testing, see www.cdc.gov/mumps/lab/index.html.
+Mumps is a nationally notifiable disease.

-Travelers aged ≥6 months who do not have acceptable evidence of mumps immunity (as documented by 2 doses of live mumps virus vaccine ≥28 days apart on or after the first birthday, laboratory evidence of immunity, laboratory confirmation of disease, or birth before 1957) should be vaccinated with measles-mumps-rubella (MMR) vaccine.
-Before departure from the United States, infants aged 6–11 months should receive 1 dose of MMR vaccine (for measles protection), and children aged ≥12 months and adults should receive 2 doses of MMR vaccine ≥28 days apart on or after the first birthday.
+Before departure from the United States, travelers aged ≥12 months who do not have acceptable evidence of mumps immunity (as documented by 2 doses of live mumps virus vaccine, laboratory evidence of immunity, laboratory confirmation of disease, or birth before 1957) should be vaccinated with 2 doses of measles-mumps-rubella (MMR) vaccine ≥28 days apart.
+There is no recommendation for vaccination against mumps for infants aged <12 months before international travel; however, infants aged 6–11 months should receive 1 dose of MMR vaccine before departure to protect against measles.

 CDC.
 Prevention of measles, rubella, congenital rubella syndrome, and mumps, 2013: summary recommendations of the Advisory Committee on Immunization Practices (ACIP).
 MMWR Recomm Rep. 2013 Jun 14;62(RR-04):1–34.